JamoCA/cfml-nanoid/README.md

 ## To Review

-Test to determine if using Java native `java.security.SecureRandom` provides any benefit.
+Research to determine if Java native `java.security.SecureRandom` is sufficient and whether there are any [hardware random generator](https://github.com/ai/nanoid/issues/311#issuecomment-951434986) options available.